Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 The evening before, on day fifteen, Matt had informed us of his desire to set off with us in the morning.
 As always, we were happy to have company.
 Magnus chose to sleep in, and we knew he would easily catch up to us along the way.

-We walked back up the hill from the albergue to take a right turn just after the small chapel, to join the Camino on this high-walled cobblestone road, shown below.
-Here we are, setting off in the low morning light.
-It was already a gorgeous day and the mist was already clearing.
+After the right turn at the chapel, you join the Camino along this high-walled cobblestone road, shown below.
+You can see Rich and Matt setting off in the low morning light.

 Rich and Matt Setting off on the cobblestone of the Rua de São Bento, in Vilarinho Portugal on the Central Route of the Camino PortuguésRich and Matt Setting off on the Cobblestone of the Rua de São Bento